gabriel-kwesie/ticket-lifecycle/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Use the previously created end-user login information (from the previous tutorial) when creating the ticket For the lab, select to report a problem
+Use the previously created end-user login information (from the previous tutorial) when creating the ticket > For the lab, select to report a problem >
-For the issue summary, type in the issue
+For the issue summary, type in the issue >
-example: “entire mobile/online banking system is down” Give a summary of the issue
+The entire mobile/online banking system is down >
+Give a summary of the issue
 </p>
 <br />